[PDF] Nonequilibrium Phase Transitions In Lattice Models - eBooks Review

 Release Date : 1999-05-06

-Nonequilibrium Phase Transitions In Lattice Models written by Joaquin Marro and has been published by Cambridge University Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 1999-05-06 with Mathematics categories.
+Nonequilibrium Phase Transitions In Lattice Models written by Joaquin Marro and has been published by Cambridge University Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 1999-05-06 with Science categories.

 This book provides an introduction to nonequilibrium statistical physics via lattice models.
-Beginning with an introduction to the basic driven lattice gas, the early chapters discuss the relevance of this lattice model to certain natural phenomena and examine simulation results in detail.
-Several possible theoretical approaches to the driven lattice gas are presented.
-In the next two chapters, absorbing-state transitions are discussed in detail.
-The later chapters examine a variety of systems subject to dynamic disorder before returning to look at the more surprising effects of multiparticle rules, nonunique absorbing-states and conservation laws.
-Examples are given throughout the book, the emphasis being on using simple representations of nature to describe ordering in real systems.
-The use of methods such as mean-field theory, Monte Carlo simulation, and the concept of universality to study and interpret these models is described.
-Detailed references are included.
+Beginning with an introduction to the basic driven lattice gas, the early chapters discuss the relevance of this lattice model to certain natural phenomena, examining simulation results in detail.
+Later chapters discuss absorbing-state transitions, and examine a variety of systems subject to dynamic disorder.
+The book discusses the effects of multiparticle rules, nonunique absorbing-states and conservation laws, as well as the use of methods such as mean-field theory, Monte Carlo simulation and the concept of universality.
+It also includes detailed references and examples using simple respresentations of nature to describe real systems.

 Non Equilibrium Phase Transitions